dev-sundas/todolist/README.md

 ### Demo code for delete function

-> This is Js code to built a cross icon in your to-do and and for deleting your to-do
+> This is a Js code to build a cross icon in your to-do and and for deleting your to-do

 ```